 Our Clients – Past and Present

-BRC’s clients range from community based advocacy groups, nonprofit organizations to government agencies.
+BRC’s clients range from community based advocacy groups, nonprofit organizations to state and federal government agencies.
 They come to us with the desire to increase their effectiveness and impact.
 BRC acts as a bridge connecting facilitative consulting with visual strategies that make complex ideas simple.

 DDS